 Preliminary preparation

-To do this, the patient may pre-assign:
+To do this, the patient may first be prescribed:

-• ingestion of castor oil or ricin oil.
+• ingestion castor oil or ricin oil.

-• conducting an enema.
+• performing an enema.

 Ingestion of castor oil or ricin oil

-Conducting an enema
+Performing an enema

 Diet